Facilitating Personal, Organizational, and Social Change

 I approach each engagement first with deep listening skills so I can best understand your needs and culture, and together we develop a design that is customized, flexible, and appropriate.
 Based on what we decide, I may use a variety of facilitation, research, and assessment methods.
 I also draw on my 20 years’ experience in the nonprofit and philanthropic sectors to share best practices and resources, as appropriate.

 Rachel has worked extensively in the areas of leadership, change management and strategy development for local, national and international nonprofits and philanthropies.
 She is a Professional Certified Coach (PCC) through the International Coach Federation and holds a Master’s degree in Nonprofit Administration from the University of San Francisco.
 She has trained in participatory facilitation and consulting methods with Robert Gass’ Social Transformation Project, Community at Work, Institute of Cultural Affairs, Interaction Institute for Social Change, and the Center for Right Relationships.
 In addition, Rachel has been a student of Buddhism and yoga since the age of 15, both of which inform her work in coaching and consulting.
-She is a certified yoga instructor with 300 hours of intensive training with Rusty Wells and nearly 200 hours training with Janet Stone – two internationally renown Bhakti yoga teachers.
+She is a certified yoga instructor with 300 hours of intensive training with Rusty Wells and over 300 hours training with Janet Stone – two internationally renown Bhakti yoga teachers.

 Design Your Leadership